GurdLid/option-trader/README.md

 The chosen server port: 8020

-The current database set-up process requires some patience, but is soon to be fixed.
+The current database set-up process requires some patience, but is soon to be streamlined.

 Initially, please start by running the SQL script 'optiontrader.sql' in MySQL workbench.
 This will create both the test and app databases.
 To populate them with the correct tables, please run the program once (**ensuring to change the details in application.properties to your own MySQL login information**), along with running the tests once. **One test will fail, this is fine.**